 Federal Governance – Many federal agencies have a role in managing the delta, including the Departments of Interior and Agriculture, but the management of the Mississippi River, and therefore the delta, is mostly left to the U.S. Army Corps of Engineers (the Corps), which manages the river for both flood control and to support navigation.
 The development and operation of diversions, spillways, dredging and any potential changes to the flows of the Mississippi and Atchafalaya are under the jurisdiction of the Corps.

-Louisiana State Governance – Louisiana’s Office of Coastal Protection & Restoration (OCPR) is responsible for the State Master Plan and the annual coastal restoration plan.
-OCPR is also responsible for all for overseeing all projects and coastal protection under state jurisdiction, including oil spill response and land loss.
+Louisiana State Governance – Louisiana’s Coastal Protection and Restoration Authority is responsible for the State Master Plan and the annual coastal restoration plan.
+CPRA is also responsible for all for overseeing all projects and coastal protection under state jurisdiction, including oil spill response and land loss.

 Large-scale restoration and re-engineering of the Mississippi River Delta will not be cheap.
 Individual projects can run into the hundreds of millions and even billions of dollars.
 However, the cost of inaction, when community impacts, the value of lost ecosystem services and the loss of storm protection are combined, will be far higher.
 Initial funding for restoration will need to come from a variety of sources.
 Some available or potential sources of funding include: